8/1/2024

 Doug Leggett

-Hey, guys.
-Matt, thanks for all your comments this morning.
-I've got one housekeeping for Karen and one strategic question, I guess, for you.
-So you brought back, I seem to recall, I think you brought back part of the Poulsbury unit into that time issue we're talking about in the East Coast.
+Hey guys, Matt, thanks for all your comments this morning.
+I've got two, one housekeeping for Karen and one strategic question, I guess, for you.
+So you brought back, I seem to recall, I think you brought back part of the Poulsbury unit into that tightness you were talking about in the East Coast.
 And I'm curious, there's been a lot of chatter about run cuts here recently.
 Where are you guys positioned across the portfolio, but on Poulsbury specifically?
 Will it continue to run in this environment?
-And my follow-up is, Karen, I wonder if you could just clarify the working capital moving quarter, please.
+And my follow up is kind of wonder if you could just clarify the working capital moving quarter piece.

 speaker